Screenfeed/autowpoptions/README.md

 ### A method returning default values

-They are used when an option has no value yet.
+They are used when an option value is not set yet.
 Their type is used to decide how to cast the values.

 ### A method returning reset values